sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 associated with *pairs* of (`public_key`, `context`).
 It is not possibly to monitor all log entries with valid signatures for a given public key, regardless of context.

+### UI issues

+There are a few UI issues left open for now, which will have to be sorted out when implementing tooling support.
+There should be command line options for overriding some or all of the contexts specified in the public key files.
+And we need to think about how to support the case of multiple valid contexts for the same public key.